 There are a number of different touch points within each organisation’s customer journey where the company interacts with its customers.
 Each of these touchpoints provides the opportunity to collect VOC data from customers and influence their behaviour.
-Using automated surveys over the phone, mobile, web and email contact points will ensure a complete VOC view is captured at minimal cost.
+Using automated surveys over the phone, mobile, web, social, chat and email contact points will ensure a complete VOC view is captured at minimal cost.

 Once the finding have been confirmed and prioritised, it may be worthwhile delving deeper into the results by conducting specific customer interviews.